All Episodes

 You might have been able to change it.

-You might have been able to put pressure, you might have, if you would have started complaining about this before the caucus or whatever it was took place, you might have ended up Trump could have gone in there and maybe even won this thing.
+You might have, if you would have started complaining about this before the caucus or whatever it was took place, you might have ended up, Trump could have gone in there and maybe even won this thing.

-maybe not lost it as badly as he did.
+Maybe not lost it as badly as he did.

-That I'm just it's a it's a PR question.
+I'm just, it's a PR question.

 I don't have the answer to it, but it's something I remain curious about.

-Why wait till it's over to call attention to it when there could have been a whole lot to gain by calling everybody's attention to it beforehand.
+Why wait till it's over to call attention to it when there could have been a whole lot to gain by calling everybody's attention to it beforehand?

-Gotta take a break back with more of your phone calls when we get back.
+Back with more of your phone calls when we get back.

 And we're back.

-Meeting and surpassing all audience expectations every day.
+El Rushbo, talent on loan from God, meeting and surpassing all audience expectations every day.

-I am America's anchor man.
+I am America's anchorman.

 I am America's truth detector.